 - To obtain Spanish translations of the scale for use in communities and healthcare settings, select “Spanish” in the language filter when you build your C-SSRS toolkit.

 - To obtain the scale translated into other languages, or to find out if there is a translation that is not listed below, contact The Columbia Lighthouse Project.
-To request new translations, contact Mapi, the company managing C-SSRS translations.
+To request new translations, contact ICON Language Services, the company managing C-SSRS translations.

 - For a list of all available linguistically validated translations of the C-SSRS, see the List of Available Translations in The Columbia Lighthouse Project database.